RedBearLab/Blend/README.md

 An Arduino compatible development board with BLE support (Atmega32u4 + nRF8001).

-This add-on package is to add support to the Arduino IDE (tested on v1.0.5) for this board.
+This add-on package is to add support to the Arduino IDE (tested on v1.6.0) for this board.

-Note that we do not support v1.5.x as it is still in beta.

 Installation